ctrombley/force-ssl-nginx/README.md

 Forcing SSL with nginx in AWS EB
 ================================

-Sandbox for testing nginx configs without having to actually deploy.
+Sandbox for testing nginx configs behind an Elastic Load Balancer without having to actually deploy to AWS.

 ## Goals